covercrust/Jamso-Ai-Engine/Docs/Security_Config_Update_Log.md

 # Security & Configuration Update Log

+## [2025-05-12] Accessibility and Usability Enhancements

+- Enhanced `login.html` and `reset_password.html` templates with ARIA roles and labels for better accessibility.
+- Improved usability with client-side validation and better form instructions.

 ## [2025-05-12] Dashboard Session Config Refactor

 - All session-related config for the Dashboard now loads from environment variables or `.env`.